Last updated: July 6, 2022.

 The book needs some detailed maps to illustrate the geography that is at its core.
 Given that Wilson is clearly obsessed with maps and does an incredible job creating them, the book disappoints with its one map.
-On it, the Temagami area is the size of a postage stamp with none of the detail that would often help the reader make sense of what is being described and narrated.
+On it, the Temagami area is smaller than the size of a postage stamp with the image of the Queen on it.
+It has none of the detail that would often help the reader make sense of what is being described and narrated.
 You end up having to put down the book and access other maps to get the full picture.

-Wilson will also have you wincing at his over-use of Brobdingnagian synonyms and often not-quite-appropriate words when simpler ones would do just fine.
-However, there are more than enough Temagami-related nuggets of information and insight to persevere.
+Wilson will also have you wincing at his overuse of Brobdingnagian synonyms and often not-quite-appropriate words when simpler ones would do just fine.
+However, there are more than enough Temagami-related nuggets of information and insight to keep on reading.

 - The Preamble: Transformation recounts the local version of the Ojibwe Flood Myth with Nanabush (referred to here as Nenebuc) taking on Mishipeshu, the Lynx-like creature of the deep waters and the ensuing flood and recreation of earth.
 And it all begins on Smoothwater Lake!